How to prevent carbon monoxide exposure

 1. Have your appliances serviced once a year by a licensed gas contractor.

-a.
 Having a Technical Safety BC licensed gas contractor inspect your appliances to make sure they’re operating safely and have proper ventilation is one of the best ways to prevent CO from being in your home.

-b.
 Don’t have a contractor in mind?
 It’s easy to find a licensed gas contractor on our directory.

-2. Install CO detectors in your home.
+2. Install carbon monoxide detectors in your home.

 3. Never use equipment designed for outdoor use, such as barbecues, camp stoves, propane lanterns or generators in any enclosed space.